libapps/libapps-mirror/nassh/doc/app-to-ext-migration.md

 ### Shelf Interaction

-It's still possible to pin a shortcut to the shelf on Chrome OS (dock on macOS or taskbar on Windows).
+It's still possible to pin a shortcut to the shelf on ChromeOS (dock on macOS or taskbar on Windows).

 [See the FAQ for detailed instructions](./FAQ.md#how-do-i-make-a-desktop-icon-or-shelf-shortcut).